clarakraemer/Muddling-through-Berlin-s-sublet-shadow-prices/README.md

 ## 2. Step: Data cleaning and geocoding (file 2.)

 After scraping the room posting information, we cleaned the data as much of the scraped information still had undesired html content or was not given in a standardized way.
 Then we created an account for the Google Maps Platform to use the free credit on the generated API-key to geocode (convert addresses into earth coordinates) our data.
-We did this by building a function that creates the fitting url for each of our addresses to request the geo-information on this address from the API and extracts only the longitude and latitude data points.
+We did this by building a function that creates the fitting url for each of our addresses to request the geo-information on an address from the API and extracts only the longitude and latitude data points.
 Then, we used this function on our dataset.

 ## 3. Step: Visualisation (file 3. - MAIN FILE TO RUN)